engtuncay/engtuncay.github.io/web-javascript/js-notes-2-tor.md

 Flags are optional parameters in a regular expression which determine the type of searching.
 Let us see some of the flags:

-- g: a global flag which means looking for a pattern in whole text
+- g: greedy (a global flag which means looking for a pattern in whole text)
 - i: case insensitive flag(it searches for both lowercase and uppercase)
 - m: multiline